Skip to main content

 Is there a generic for Lipitor?

-The generic version of Lipitor is known as atorvastatin, and it has been available on the U.S. market since 2011, when the patent protection for Lipitor expired.
+Atorvastatin is the generic name for Lipitor, and it has been available on the U.S. market since 2011 when the patent protection for Lipitor expired.
 It is one of the most prescribed drugs on the market.

 Pfizer Inc. still makes available brand-name Lipitor tablets in strengths of 10 mg, 20 mg, 40 mg, and 80 mg.
 Generic atorvastatin is manufactured by multiple generic manufacturing companies and is available in the same strengths.
-Due to the fact that Lipitor has been available generically for so long, most insurance plans only provide coverage for the FDA approved generic, and many pharmacies will only have the generic form readily available.
-The brand name is still available but may be more difficult to locate, and your insurance plan likely will not cover the brand name unless you have prior approval.
+Due to the fact that Lipitor has been available generically for so long, most insurance plans only provide coverage for the FDA-approved generic, and many pharmacies will only have the generic form readily available.
+The brand name is still available, but may be more difficult to locate, and your insurance plan likely will not cover the brand name unless you have prior authorization

-Brand name Lipitor and its generic equivalent each contain the same active ingredient, atorvastatin calcium.
-The Food and Drug Administration allows generic manufacturers to start making a generic form of a drug once the patent for the brand name runs out.
-The generic manufacturers do not have to go through the same extensive clinical trials as the original brand name manufacturer.
-Still, they must submit an abbreviated new drug application (ANDA) and prove their product is bioequivalent.
+Many people wonder about the difference between brand Lipitor and generic atorvastatin.
+Brand-name Lipitor and its generic equivalent each contain the same active ingredient, atorvastatin calcium.
+The Food and Drug Administration allows generic manufacturers to start making a generic form of a drug once the patent for the brand-name runs out.
+The generic manufacturers do not have to go through the same extensive clinical trials as the original brand-name manufacturer, but they must submit an abbreviated new drug application (ANDA) and prove their product is bioequivalent.
 The generic form must have the same amount of active ingredient and the same onset and duration of action.
 The availability of multiple generic forms, coupled with the much smaller initial investment by the generic manufacturer, helps drive the cost of generics well below the price point of the original branded product.
 This also leads third-party payors, such as Medicare and commercial insurance plans, to prefer the generic over the brand name once the generic hits the market.

 Appearance

 Brand Lipitor and its generics are available in oral tablet forms in strengths of 10 mg, 20 mg, 40 mg, and 80 mg.
-The dose your healthcare professional chooses will depend upon the amount of cholesterol in your blood, as depicted by your lab tests.
+The dose of Lipitor your healthcare professional chooses will be dependent upon the amount of cholesterol in your blood as depicted by your blood tests.

 Uses

-• Reduction of cardiovascular mortality and events (including risk of heart attacks and strokes)
+• Reduces cardiovascular mortality and events (including risk of heart attacks and strokes) in people with heart disease or risk factors for heart disease

 Standard dosage